dev-rifaii/tuum/README.md

   the advantage here is that if some consumer is only interested in listening to INSERT events then we can achieve it easily.
 Currently there's only 1 Queue bound to the exchange with a wildcard routing key data.change.#
+- I created a global exception handler that catches all exceptions, the reason behind it is to return proper http status code depending on the Exception and the error, and to build an error object response that is standarised.
+- Balance can be updated concurrently without any issues, because the change is being added into existing balance (balance = balance + change) on database level, which gives the responsibility to postgres to handle different transactions updating same balance at once this means as of now, no locking is needed on java code level.
+- For tests, an abstract base class was created from which every test class can extend from.
+This base class starts needed containers and provides some utilities.
+The advantage is that the application context will be created only once which will result in fast tests.
+  In addition, containers will start only once when running all tests, side effects won't be an issue since the base test class is annotated with @Transactional which rolls back all data changes in db at the end of the test